 Roderick is reportedly buried in Thompson’s Station at Roderick Place, where a monument to the heroic steed was dedicated March 5, 2008.
 On that date in 2009, the inaugural Roderick Award of Courage was presented to Williamson County resident Maddie Adams, who used the Heimlich Maneuver to save her grandmother from choking.

 As more and more new residents began moving into the area, Thompson’s Station held an incorporation referendum in 1990.
 The measure received overwhelming approval and, on August 15 of that year, the community officially became The Town of Thompson’s Station.
 The Town is governed by the Board of Mayor and Aldermen (the mayor and 4 aldermen).
-A total of 4,726 town residents were certified by the 2016 census.
+A total of 7,485 town residents were certified by the 2020 Federal Census.

 Official History Book